 This course provides an introduction to basic aspects of the interpretation of electromagnetic radiation, including classical electromagnetic radiation processes, quantum mechanical transitions in atoms and molecules, radiative transport in stars and diagnostics of physical conditions in stars from observations and observational techniques.

 - you will understand various processes that generate electromagnetic radiation in astrophysical objects.

 - you will understand various basic processes that are important for the transport of radiation through astrophysical media, for example, a stellar atmosphere.

-- you will be able to extract information on the physical conditions in astrophysical objects from electromagnetic spectra.
+- you will be able to analyse the physical conditions in astrophysical objects using their electromagnetic spectra.

 - you will be able to use numerical tools to analyze the generation and transport of radiation in stars.